aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 May you someday be carbon neutral.

-Last update: Thu Jul 18 05:07:58 2024
+Last update: Fri Jul 19 05:08:22 2024

 ### Let's play! 🎮